slemire/slemire.github.io/_posts/2020-09-12-htb-writeup-travel.md

 ![image-20200519202202984](/assets/images/htb-writeup-travel/image-20200519202202984.png)

-Just because directory indexing is disabled doesn't mean we can look for other stuff that may be hidden.
-We use ffuf to fuzz files and directories and we find a Git repository.
+Just because directory indexing is disabled doesn't mean we can't look for other stuff that may be hidden.
+We'll use ffuf to fuzz files and directories and we find a Git repository.

 ```
 snowscan@kali:~/htb/travel$ ffuf -t 50 -w $WLRC -u http://blog-dev.travel.htb/FUZZ